Language, Discourse and Mental Health

 To discuss your book proposal, please contact the series editors:

-Laura Cariola, Research Fellow at the University of Edinburgh (firstname.lastname@example.org); Stefan Ecks, Senior Lecturer in Anthropology at the University of Edinburgh (email@example.com); Billy Lee, Lecturer in Psychology at the University of Edinburgh (firstname.lastname@example.org) and Lisa Mikesell, Assistant Professor of Communication at Rutgers University, USA (email@example.com).
+Laura Cariola, Research Fellow at the University of Edinburgh (email@example.com); Billy Lee, Lecturer in Psychology at the University of Edinburgh (firstname.lastname@example.org), Lisa Mikesell, Assistant Professor of Communication at Rutgers University, USA (email@example.com) and Michael Birch (Michael.Birch@mcla.edu) Professor of English & Communications at Massachusetts College of Liberal Arts, USA.